Faculty

 PhD in Development Economics, Sapienza University of Rome

 Tulia Gattone specializes in Development Economics and Applied Econometrics.
-She is currently a postdoctoral researcher at the University of Florence, on leave from the Italian public administration.
-She has worked as a private sector development analyst at the World Bank Group in Washington DC.
-She also gained professional experience at the Implementation Support Unit of the Anti-Personnel Mine Ban Convention in Geneva and the Center for European Policy Analysis in Washington DC.
-Gattone has also worked as a teaching, graduate, and research assistant at Syracuse University in Syracuse, NY.
-Before working on her doctorate, Gattone received a M.Sc. in Economics and Commerce from D’Annunzio University in Pescara, an M.A. in International Relations from the Maxwell School of Citizenship and Public Affairs in Syracuse, NY, and a B.Sc. in International Economics, Management, and Finance from Bocconi University in Milan.
+She has worked for the World Bank Group in Washington DC, the Implementation Support Unit of the Anti-Personnel Mine Ban Convention in Geneva, and the Center for European Policy Analysis in Washington DC.
+Gattone has also worked as a teaching, graduate, and research assistant at Syracuse University in Syracuse, NY where she earned an M.A. in International Relations from the Maxwell School of Citizenship and Public Affairs.

 Olivia Gori